LsR0912/TypoMayhem/README.md

 ## Usage

 1. Launch the application.
+2. Select a typing course from the available courses.
-2. Press the "Start" button to begin a typing session.
+3. Press the "Start" button to begin a typing session.
-3. Type the displayed text as accurately as possible.
+4. Type the displayed text as accurately as possible.
-4. The application will highlight correct keystrokes in light green and incorrect keystrokes in red.
+5. The application will highlight correct keystrokes in light green and incorrect keystrokes in red.
-5. The current position will be highlighted in yellow.
+6. The current position will be highlighted in yellow.
-6. The session will end when the timer runs out or when the user presses the "Stop" button.
+7. The session will end when the timer runs out or when the user presses the "Stop" button.
-7. At the end of the session, a statistics window will display detailed typing statistics.
+8. At the end of the session, a statistics window will display detailed typing statistics.

 ## Dependencies